 To more effectively manage the eleven Chicago MGP sites, the new RI/FS AOC organized them into four larger sites: the North Shore Avenue Station site, the North Branch site, the South Branch site, and the Crawford Station site.
 Both the North Branch site and the South Branch site have several sub-sites or "operable units."
 The North Branch site is comprised of the Division Street Station operable unit (OU), the North Station OU, and the Willow Street/Hawthorne Avenue Station OU.
 The South Branch site is comprised of the 22nd Street Station Upland OU, the Hough Place Station Upland OU, the Pitney Court Station Upland OU, the South Station Upland OU, the Throop Station Upland OU, and the South Branch River OU.
 The North Shore Avenue Station and Crawford Station sites do not have separate operable units.

-The RI work plan was approved in December 2012, with initial field work conducted in early 2013.
-Due to size of the site (200-250 acres), the investigation was divided into three phases, with the first phase currently underway.
+EPA approved the RI work plan in December 2012 and initial field work was conducted in early 2013.
+Due to the size of the site (200-250 acres), the investigation was divided into three phases, with the first phase currently underway.
 Each phase will require a separate work plan for EPA review and approval.
 Separately, to address immediate health threats posed by the site contaminants, EPA and Integrys entered into an AOC in October 2011 to conduct a time-critical removal action that consists of the excavation of contaminated soils with off-site disposal.
-The removal work began in January 2012 and, as of December 2013, approximately 800,000 tons have been excavated and hauled off-site for disposal.
-The project is expected to be completed in the latter half of 2014.
+The removal work began in January 2012 and, as of February 2015, approximately 1.2 million tons of contaminated soil have been excavated and hauled off-site for disposal.
+The project is expected to be completed in the latter half of 2015.